acronis/acronis-cyber-platform-powershell-examples/README.md

 ### Step-by-step execution and checks

-1. Type `4` and press `Tab`, it should autocomplete to the `.\4-get_tenant_usages.ps1`.
+1. Type `cd ..` and press `Enter`.
+Type `cd usage` and press `Enter`.
+Type `.\g` and press `Tab`, it should autocomplete to the `.\get_tenant_usages.ps1`.
 2. Press `Enter`.
 If `api_client.json` file exists and contains correct information, the script just makes a series of API calls silently and exit.
 If you make a mistake, you receive a detailed error description.
-3. Type `dir *_usages.json` and press `Enter`.
+3. Type `dir ..\*_usages.json` and press `Enter`.
 You should see the created file name for the usage.
 ![usage file name](images/pwsh_018.jpg)
-4. Type the name of file you found at the previous step and press `Enter`.
-You should see the JSON file with a usage information opened in your default editor.
+4. Use the name of file you found at the previous step to open in your preferred JSON editor.
 If you can see something similar to picture bellow, you successfully retrieve the usage.
 ![Usage](images/pwsh_019.jpg)

 ## Exercise 5: Create and download simple report